TheStig294/100-more-randomats-pack-1/README.md

 _randomat_kexplode_timer_ - Default: 60 - The time until imperfect karma players explode

 The explosion creation code was originally made by [HagenSNKL](https://steamcommunity.com/sharedfiles/filedetails/?id=662342819), from the event: "_A Random Person will explode every ... seconds!
 Watch out!
 (EXCEPT DETECTIVES)_"

-## Explosive Jumping

-Everyone can super-jump, and creates an explosion when they land!\
-Everyone is immune to their own explosions.\
-NOTE: This randomat is disabled by default as it was causing issues with breaking the sv_gravity convar, and was too overwhelming.\
-\
-_ttt_randomat_explosivejumping_ - Default: 0 - Whether this randomat is enabled\

 ## Explosive spectating